c-spark/cspark-ts-sdk/README.md

     - `colorful` (default: `true`): determines whether the logs should be colorful;
     - `timestamp` (default: `true`): determines whether the logs should include timestamps;
-    - `logLevels` (default: `['verbose', 'debug', 'log', 'warn', 'error', 'fatal']`): determines the log levels to print.
+    - `logLevels` (default: `['verbose', 'debug', 'log', 'warn', 'error', 'fatal']`): determines the log levels to print;
+    - `logger`: a custom logger that implements the `LoggerService` interface.

 ```ts
 const spark = new Spark({ logger: true });